rdwrome/261sp24/09Network/Band.md

 - 3 paragraph sections (bios for each of you in the band)
 - 3 other assets: could be a hyperlink, a Gif/image, a css file, etc.

-You will PRESENT at 4pm Next Class,
+You will PRESENT at 4pm.
-Documentation is due at Midnight that night
+Documentation is due at Midnight tonight.

 Every group member submits an individual markdown file to Canvas.
 The markdown file must include: